matthiasdemuzere/w2w/JOSS/paper.md

 The files provided as output by `W2W` allow a wide range of applications, including - but not limited to - addressing the impact of:

 * urbanization, by running WRF with the default geo_em.d0X.nc and the geo_em.d0X_NoUrban.nc files (see for example @Li2020 and @Hirsch2021).
-* an improved urban land cover description, by running WRF with the default geo_em.d0X.nc and the geo_em.d0X_LCZ_extent.nc files (similar to for example @Bhati2018 and @Mallard2018).
+* an improved urban land cover extent description, by running WRF with the default geo_em.d0X.nc and the geo_em.d0X_LCZ_extent.nc files (similar to for example @Bhati2018 and @Mallard2018).
 * a more detailed (LCZ-based) urban description, by running WRF with the default geo_em.d0X.nc and the geo_em.d0X_LCZ_params.nc files (see for example @Brousse2016, @Hammerberg2018, @Molnar2019, @Wong2019, @Patel2020, @Zonato2020, @Ribeiro2021, @Hirsch2021 and @Patel2021).

 # Important notes
 * The LCZ-based urban canopy parameter values provided in `LCZ_UCP_default.csv` and `URBPARM_LCZ.TBL` are universal and generic, and might not be appropriate for your ROI.
 If available, please adjust the urban canopy parameters values according to the characteristics of your ROI.
 * It is advised to use this tool with urban parameterization options BEP or BEP+BEM (`sf_urban_physics = 2 or 3`, respectively).
 In case you use this tool with the SLUCM model (`sf_urban_physics = 1`), make sure your lowest model level is above the highest building height.
-If not, real.exe will provide the following error message: `ZDC + Z0C + 2m is larger than the 1st WRF level - Stop in subroutine urban - change ZDC and Z0C`
+If not, real.exe will provide the following error message: `ZDC + Z0C + 2m is larger than the 1st WRF level - Stop in subroutine urban - change ZDC and Z0C`.
+* It is advised to use WRF versions > 4.3, that is able to ingest 10 or 11 built classses (corresponding to WUDAPT's LCZs) by default [@Skamarock2021], and WPS version > 3.8, in order to incorporate the urban geometrical parameters in the `URB_PARAM` matrix [@Glotfelty2013].

 # Acknowledgements